VanTamNguyen/LearningJava/15_jdbc.md

         ```

 * **JDBC URL**
-    * The format of JDBC URL is *jdbc:subprotocol:subname* where as the subprotocol is usually the vendor name which helps DriverManager specifies which JDBC driver should be used to construct a connection to database.
+    * The format of JDBC URL is *jdbc:subprotocol:subname* where as the subprotocol is usually the vendor name which helps DriverManager specifies which JDBC driver should be used to construct a connection to the database.
     * jdbc:mysql://localhost:3306/MyDB

 #### 2. Submit Queries and Read Results from a Database